-- The procedure takes only a few minutes and is painless under local anaesthetic eye drops.
+- The procedure takes only a few minutes and is painless under local anaesthetic provided by eye drops.

 - LASIK is usually performed as an outpatient procedure, which means you can go home right after the surgery.

-- You will already have good vision after a few hours and can usually resume normal activity on the next day.
+- You will already have good vision again after a few hours and can usually resume normal activity on the following day.